sinusinu/TalosRetranslationKR/README_en.md

 I recently played The Talos Principle and fell in love with it, but its Korean translation was downright horrible and made the game utterly unplayable.
 I made this mod to fix that.
 This mod is based on the English text of the game, and completely retranslated from ground up.

-Only the latest Steam version is guaranteed to work with this mod.
+Tested and working on latest version on Steam.
 Other platform/store versions might work but I give no guarantee.

 # How to Install